-The fair value of the financial assets acquired includes receivables with a fair value of \$ 16.1 million.
+The fair value of the financial assets acquired includes receivables with a fair value of \$16.1 million.
 The gross amount due is \$16.9 million, of which \$0.8 million is expected to be uncollectible.

 Inventory includes a \$0.7 million adjustment to step up the inventory balance to fair value consistent with the purchase price allocation.
 The fair value was determined based on the estimated selling price of the inventory, less the remaining manufacturing and selling cost and a normal profit margin on those manufacturing and selling efforts.
-The inventory step up adjustment increased cost of revenue \$0.3 million in the three month period ended September 30, 2024 as the inventory was sold.
+The inventory step up adjustment increased cost of revenue \$0.3 \$0.4 million and \$0.7 million in the three month period and nine months ended September 30, December 31, 2024, respectively, as the inventory was sold.